Deadly Sex NSW 2026

 About Deadly Sex NSW Forum

-The Deadly Sex NSW Forum builds on the success of the Deadly Sex Congress in Queensland, which has empowered Aboriginal and Torres Strait Islander Health Workers/Practitioners and community professionals for several years.
+The Deadly Sex NSW Forum builds on the success of the Deadly Sex Congress in Queensland, which has empowered Aboriginal and Torres Strait Islander Primary Health Care Professionals and community professionals for several years.

 The logo reflects hard conversations, inclusivity, sexual health, meeting places and connection.